 3. The Apple Music application is malfunctioning.
 There may be some errors on Apple Music, or it may be down.

 Part 2.
-How to Fix Apple Music Not Searching - 8 Solutions
+How to Fix Apple Music Search not Working - 8 Solutions

-After knowing the possible causes, you can follow the solutions below to fix Apple Music search not working on Mac/Windows/iOS/Android.
+After knowing the possible causes and performing the right steps, you can follow the solutions below to fix Apple Music not searching on all devices.

 Solution 1.
 Restart Your Device